actonmass/actonmass.org/content/posts/2026-01-15-high-costs-of-state-level-inaction-how-proposition-2-½-is-impacting-municipalities.md

 So, while the answer to the issue of Proposition 2 ½ is still up in the air, one thing that can – and should – be continuously addressed is the lack of transparency in the Massachusetts State House.
 When more transparency is promoted in government, more efficiency will follow.

 In other words, having a functioning State Legislature is part of the solution to underfunded municipalities.

+Unfortunately, there are plenty of other examples of the lack of state-level transparency and the resulting inaction having negative consequences in municipalities.

+Recently, [CommonWealth Beacon published an article](https://commonwealthbeacon.org/gateway-cities/no-way-in-and-no-way-out-beacon-hill-hasnt-kept-track-of-which-communities-qualify-for-gateway-city-status/) highlighting how the Legislature’s failure to keep track of Gateway Cities is impacting municipalities’ ability to receive adequate funding.
+As a result of not updating the list of Gateway Cities for about 13 years, some municipalities have missed an opportunity to receive funding for redevelopment.

+The Legislature’s inaction has also negatively impacted municipalities in Massachusetts by using outdated formulas to calculate state aid for building projects, which has led to [lower-income school districts losing out on funding opportunities](https://commonwealthbeacon.org/education/state-school-building-program-favors-wealthier-districts-leaving-lower-income-urban-students-in-aging-dilapidated-buildings-according-to-new-study/).

+The urgent needs of municipalities are continuously being pushed to the side as a result of the Massachusetts Legislature’s inaction.

+So long as the few members of leadership in the State House continue to hold disproportionate power over the allocation of funding – particularly through their distribution of local aid via earmarks in state budgets – communities across the state will be unable to fund the projects that constituents both need and want.

 **So what now?**